-Bonded Sender: A private email-registration service, owned by email vendor IronPort, which allows bulk emailers who agree to follow stringent email practices and to post a monetary bond to bypass email filters of Bonded Sender clients.
-The programs debits the bond for spam or other complaints from recipients.
+Bonded Sender: A private email-registration service, owned by email vendor IronPort, which allows bulk emailers who agree to follow stringent email practices and to post a monetary bond to bypass the email filters of Bonded Sender clients.
+The program debits the bond for spam or other complaints from recipients.

 Bounce: A message that doesn’t get delivered promptly is said to have bounced.
 Emails can bounce for more than 30 reasons: the email address is incorrect or has been closed; the recipient’s mailbox is full, the mail server is down, or the system detects spam or offensive content.
 See hard bounce and soft bounce.

-Bounce handling: The process of dealing with the email that has bounced.
-Bounce handling is important for list maintenance, list integrity and delivery.
+Bounce handling: The process of dealing with an email that has bounced.
+Bounce handling is important for list maintenance, list integrity, and delivery.
 Given the lack of consistency in bounce messaging formats, it’s an inexact science at best.

 Bounce rate: Also return rate: Number of hard/soft bounces divided by the number of emails sent.
 This is an inexact number because some systems do not report back to the sender clearly or accurately.